Harvard Law School Forum (December 16, 1964)

 Victims of racism are created in the image of racists.
 When the victims struggle vigorously to protect themselves from violence of others, they are made to appear in the image of criminals; as the criminal image is projected onto the victim.
 The recent situation in the Congo is one of the best examples of this.
 The headlines were used to mislead the public, to create wrong images.
 In the Congo, planes were bombing Congolese villages, yet Americans read that American-trained anti-Castro Cuban pilots were bombing rebel strongholds.
 These pilots were actually dropping bombs on villages with women and children.
 But because the tags “American-trained” and “anti-Castro Cubans” were applied, the bombing was legal.
 Anyone against Castro is all right.
 The press gave them a “holier than thou” image.
 And you let them get away with it because of the labels.
 The victim is made the criminal.
 It is really mass murder, murder of women, children, and babies.
 And mass murder is disguised as a humanitarian project.
 They fool nobody but the people of America.
 They don’t fool the people of the world, who see beyond the images.

 Their man in the Congo is Tshombe, the murderer of the rightful Prime Minister of the Congo.
 No matter what kind of language you use, he’s purely and simply a murderer.
 The real Prime Minister of the Congo was Patrice Lumumba.
 The American government-your and my government-took this murderer and hired him to run the Congo.
 He became their hired killer.
 And to show what a hired killer he is, his first act was to go to South Africa and to hire more killers, paying them with American dollars.
 But he is glorified because he is given the image of the only one who could bring stability to the Congo.
 Whether he can bring stability or not, he’s still a murderer.
 The headlines spoke of white hostages, not simply hostages, but white hostages, and of white nuns and priests, not simply nuns and priests, but white nuns and priests.
 Why?
 To gain the sympathy of the white public of America.
 The press had to shake up your mind in order to get your sympathy and support for criminal actions.
 They tricked you.
 Americans consider forty white lives more valuable than four thousand black lives.
 Thousands of Congolese were losing their lives.
 Mercenaries were paid with American dollars.
 The American press made the murderers look like saints and the victims like criminals.
 They made criminals look like victims and indeed the devil look like an angel and angels like the devil.
+A friend of mine from Africa, who is in a good position to know, said he believed the United States government is being advised by her worst enemy in the Congo, because an American citizen could not suggest such insane action—especially identifying with Tshombe, who is the worst African on earth.

 You cannot find an African on earth who is more hated than Tshombe.
 It’s a justifiable hatred they have toward him.
 He has won no victory himself.
 His Congolese troops have never won a victory for him.
 Every victory has been won by white mercenaries, who are hired to kill for him.
 The African soldiers in the Congo are fighting for the Stanleyville government.
 Here Tshombe is a curse.
 He’s an insult to anyone who means to do right, black or white.
 When Tshombe visited Cairo, he caused trouble.
 When he visited Rome last week, he caused trouble, and the same happened in Germany.
 Wherever Tshombe goes, trouble erupts.
 And if Tshombe comes to America, you’ll see the worst rioting, bloodshed, and violence this country has ever seen.
 Nobody wants this kind of man in his country.